aws-samples/aurora-dsql-samples/ruby/example_code/rails/README.md

 end
 ```

-Finally, create the database and generate the schema from the model files in `db/migrate`.
+Finally, generate the schema from the model files in `db/migrate`.

 ``` bash
 bin/rails db:migrate